 The Three Types of Kayak Racks

 Generally, there are three types of kayak racks.
 Each type has its pros and cons.
-However, choosing between the three depends on your personal preference and storage capacity.
-For more detail on adequately taking care when storing your kayak, this guide on kayak storage ideas should be an informative read.
+However, choosing between the three depends on your preference and storage capacity.
+This guide on kayak storage ideas should be an informative read for more detail on adequately taking care when storing your kayak.

 1. Freestanding Kayak Storage Racks

 Freestanding kayak racks are typically the first choice for storage solutions.
-This is often because they don’t need to be drilled into a wall or ceiling, and they are easy to move from one place to another.
+This is often because they don’t need to be drilled into a wall or ceiling and quickly move from one place to another.
 This makes them super adaptable because they are not bound to one specific spot, but at the same time, they take up a decent amount of floor space.
 Therefore, these kayak racks won’t work for someone with limited space.

 Freestanding kayak racks can be used for indoor and outdoor storage.
-However, if you choose to place them outside, cover your kayaks adequately.
+However, cover your kayaks adequately if you choose to place them outside.
 A waterproof kayak cover should be another investment in this case.

 2. Wall-Mounted Kayak Storage Racks